xbmc/sync_addon_metadata_translations/README.md

 ## Sync Add-on Metadata Translations

-With this tool you can sync a Kodi add-on's metadata (`Summary`, `Description`, and `Disclaimer`) translations between the addon.xml and related po files.
+With this tool you can sync a Kodi add-on's metadata (`Summary`, `Description`, `Disclaimer`, and `Lifecyclestates`) translations between the addon.xml and related po files.

 ### Installation